PeronGH/CPT107-Revision/Revision_Notes.md

 #### Antisymmetric

 - ∀x,y ∈ A, (xRy ∧ yRx) → x = y
-- To check for antisymmetry, you can verify that for every pair of elements A and B that are related, if (A, B) and (B, A) are both in the relation, then A and B must be the same element.
+- To check for antisymmetry, you can verify that for every pair of elements A and B that are related, if (A, B) and (B, A) are both in the relation, then A and B can't be different elements.

 #### Transitive